 - Enable the wp-admin access restrictions: Yes.

 - Access restriction: What wp-admin pages can be viewed on the frontend: By now, we don’t need to add anything here, but when we have built all the global frontend dashboard pages, we will need to add the URLs of the pages that will be displayed on the frontend to build the dashboard.
 This is important to avoid users’ viewing other wp-admin pages on the normal WordPress dashboard.
-More on that in Lesson 13.
+More on that in future lessons.

 - Access restriction: Frontend dashboard URL: Here you need to enter the URL of the site that will be used as a global frontend dashboard.